-Osmania University degree results 2018 declared at osmania.ac.in
+Osmania University OU degree results 2018 declared at osmania.ac.in, manabadi.com

 OU results 2018: The Osmania University (OU) has declared the results of annual examinations of BA/BCom/BSc I, II & III year on its official website today on May 24, 2018.
 These results will be available on the university’s website and osmania.ac.in.
 The Osmania University BA/B.Com/B.Sc exams were held from March 6 to April 9, 2018.
 The result for following courses has been released.
+Osmania University is 100 years old and has been ranked at 45 by the latest National Institutional Ranking Framework’s of the Government of India.

 Bachelor of Arts (BA)